-Known for its immense popularity, Chinese tea has been studied for its role in so many health effects from helping in weight control to thwarting diseases.
-Tea is one of the most popular drinks in Asia and gradually gain its popularity globally.
+Known for its immense popularity, Chinese tea has been studied for its role in so many health benefits from helping in weight control to thwarting diseases.
+Tea is one of the most popular drinks in Asia and has gradually gained its popularity globally.
 Let’s look at the plant behind “real” tea.

 One important note: this is a story about what is considered “real” tea, not “herbal” teas.
 Because unlike real tea, brewed from a plant, herbal teas, are produced from a combination of different herbs (that’s time for another conversation.)

 Camellia Sinensis Plant

 White, green, black, oolong and Pu’er teas are made from the leaves of the same species, the Camellia sinensis plant.
 It is an evergreen shrub whose leaves and leaf buds are used to produce tea.
 It is from the genus Camellia of flowing plants in the family Theaceae.